 A Clean Plate: Christina’s site is a treasure trove of delicious recipes that prove that a restricted or adapted diet doesn’t have to mean being deprived of food that is both pleasurable and nutritious!

-Autoimmune Paleo: Mickey is the author of the very first Autoimmune Paleo Cookbook, not to mention a personal chef!
+Autoimmune Paleo: Mickey is the author of the Autoimmune Paleo Cookbook, not to mention a personal chef!
 She uses AIP to manage two different Autoimmune diseases – Hashimoto’s and Celiac.
 Her website is packed full of easy recipes that embrace the variety you can find within the Autoimmune protocol rather than the restrictions.
 You can take a peek at The Autoimmune Paleo Cookbook in hardcover here or take a look at the original ebook version here.

 My Big Fat Grain Free Life: If a self confessed “gluten loving Italian” can go grain free without throwing in the towel and yelling “Fugettaboutit!”, then there’s hope for the rest of us!
 Jen has great approachable recipes and shares her AIP journey honestly & openly.